 What Models Does Vespa Make?

-- Primavera – Both a 50cc and 150cc option is available along with a collaboration version with Sean Witherspoon.
+- Primavera – Both a 50cc and 150cc options are available along with a collaboration version with Sean Witherspoon.

 - Sprint – Both a 50cc and 150cc option is available along with a Sprint Racing Sixties version

-- Special editions rotate, but the Sean Witherspoon Privavera version shows up in my Instagram feed the most.
+- Special editions rotate, but the Sean Witherspoon Primavera version shows up in my Instagram feed the most.

 What is the Difference Between the Primavera and the Sprint?

 Looks (mostly)!
 If you line up the spec sheets on both the 50, 150, Notte, or any other version, the Primavera and Sprint have the same specifications.
 You will see the Sprint as being the small body version, but the overall stats are the same there, as well.
-Both seat heights, width, length, etc all line up to the same.
+Both seat heights, width, length, and more all line up the same.

 The Sprint is a bit higher than the Primavera with the only true differentiating factor is a full-color, multi-function display in the instrument panel.